The Genesis Invitational Predictions, Picks & Odds

-- Eight of the world’s top 10 head to Pacific Palisades in LA
+- All of the world’s top 10 head to Pacific Palisades in LA

-- Aussie Adam Scott defends at the famed Californian track
+- Golden State native Max Homa defends at the famed California track

 The Genesis Invitational Odds